Updated: Oct 30, 2022

-I regularly participated in yoga classes with my arm in a sling after shoulder repair surgery.
+I regularly participated in yoga classes with my arm in a sling after shoulder rotator cuff repair surgery.
 Of course, I had to carefully adapt many poses for a time and I did choose to sit out many poses, but I felt so much better spending consistent time on my mat.
 It was so important for my mindset during the rehab process to continue my daily yoga practice.
+I showed up for chair yoga classes on a knee scooter after foot surgery to shorten a bone.
+Getting out of the house and spending time with my yoga tribe a few times a week while I was non-weightbearing did more for my recovery, mentally and physically, than I can begin to express!

 Give yoga a try.
 You might just be surprised at how many different ways there are to gain the benefits of yoga postures by keeping an open mind and respecting the incredible uniqueness of every single body.